famouskaykay/famouskaykay/README.md

  Hi There, I'm kevin, A 19 Y.O.
-Programmer From kenya living in Dubai
+Programmer From kenya living in canada

 - 🔭 I’m currently working on a virtual girlfriend
 - ⚡ Fun fact i use arch linux 😂